-This section is used to configure the Board as a broadcast or multicast server.
+This section is used to synchronize the Board with a broadcast or multicast server.

 The broadcast mode in NTPv3 and NTPv4 is limited to clients on the same sub-network and Ethernet which support broadcast technology.

 This technology does not generally extend beyond the first hop (such as router or gateway).